WordPress is the most popular content management system available online, in part thanks to plugins. Here’s our WordPress plugins guide.

 WordPress is a straightforward blogging tool which contains open source software so anyone can change the code to make improvements.
 WordPress is also available for free, with plugins, themes, widgets and other features sometimes costing money to provide security, hosting, support, payment options and much more.

-WordPress also has excellent support and updates, with new features and a variety of templates and designs to choose from.
-In addition, there are thousands of plugins to choose from for your website.
+WordPress has good support and frequent updates, with new features and a huge variety of templates and designs to choose from.
+In addition, there are more than 60,000 of plugins to choose from for your website.

 1) What Is A WordPress Plugin?

 A WordPress plugin is a piece of software that is added to a WordPress website to perform a specific function or group of functions.
-Plugins extend the functionality of your website and add new or advanced features which are needed or were absent before.
+Plugins extend the functionality of WordPress platform and by that adds new abilities to your website.

 Some WordPress plugins are available for free, while others cost money, usually a one-time fee and then the option for annual updates and support.
 Plugins are written in the PHP programming language and complete functionalities like security, design, social media, e-commerce and much more.